MrRisoni/pkg_mngr/README.md

-An imaginary dependency solver for an imaginary linux distro
+An imaginary dependency solver for an imaginary linux source-based distro

+Should have these features: